Disclaimer: I do not own Dark Shadows or any otherwise copyrighted material contained herein.

 Willie called his partner, making arrangements to meet later at some bar.
 He then got settled in his tidy little room and treated himself to a long overdue shower and shave.

 When he came downstairs, Mr. and Mrs. Landlord were sitting down to supper with two other lodgers.
-Willie was famished, and the meatloaf and mashed potatoes smelled damn appealing, but grumpy old cow informed Willie that meals were provided only to tenants whose rents were paid in advance.
-The young man assured them that he was getting cash tonight and excused himself to get a drink of water from the kitchen.
+Willie was famished, and the meatloaf and mashed potatoes smelled damn appealing, but the grumpy old cow informed Willie that meals were provided only to tenants whose rents were paid in advance.
+The young man assured them that he was getting more cash tonight and excused himself to get a drink of water from the kitchen.
 There he helped himself to an apple and a handful of change from a jar on the counter.

-Willie turned around to check out local talent among the other patrons.
+Willie looked around to check out local talent among the other patrons.
 Not bad for a hick town; Collinsport had some fine looking women, and he could go for some female companionship.
 Seaman Loomis was used to some long stretches onboard ship, but four months in prison had been torture.
 There were no single girls there, though—just couples.

 For the moment, however, putting cash in hand was a priority.
 Once he had dough in his pocket, the rest would take care of itself.
 So Willie scanned the room for a mark who might be willing to donate his wallet.
 There was a bearded, middle-aged dude at the bar yakking at two old guys, some men with dates sitting at tables eating and drinking, and a couple with delusions of dexterity on the dance floor.
 Except for one suit, they were all working class stiffs and not worth the effort.